formfcw/directus-extension-flexible-editor/content/README.md

 ## Contribution

 Contributions are welcome.
-Make sure to open an issue for bugs or start a discussion for feature requests, before you start writing code!
+Be sure to open an issue for bugs or start a discussion for feature requests, before you start writing code!